FARHAN2324J/UPDEV/README.md

 Keeping up often meant switching between multiple websites, wasting time, and still missing important updates.

-UPDEV solves this by collecting the latest articles and updates from popular technology websites into a single, clean, and organized platform.
+UPDEV solves this by collecting the latest articles and updates from trusted sources into a single, clean, and organized platform.

 ##  Features